Japanese carrier-based long-range fighter ‘Zeke’.

 The third prototype was equipped with a 940 hp Nakajima NK1C Sakae 12 engine, and performance improved further.
 The first examples of the initial variant, the A6M2, finished their tests in July 1940, and two months later the Zero made its operational debut in China.

 When Japan went to war the A6M2 was the Navy’s leading carrier-based fighter.
-It was superior to the Allied types of the period, especially in speed and manoeuvrability.
-The Zero made a decisive contribution to Japan’s early successes in the war, and from Pearl Harbour until the Battle of Midway in June 1942 the Mitsubishi fighter (called ‘Zeke’ by the Allies) dominated the Pacific skies.
-The turning. point came after this battle.
+It was superior to the Allied types of the period, especially in speed and maneuverability.
+The Zero made a decisive contribution to Japan’s early successes in the war, and from Pearl Harbor until the Battle of Midway in June 1942 the Mitsubishi fighter (called ‘Zeke’ by the Allies) dominated the Pacific skies.
+The turning point came after this battle.
 The Japanese lost a great many Zeroes, and ran into difficulties in replacing men and aircraft.
 The Allies were gaining strength and introducing newer and more powerful aircraft.

 The second main version of the Zero, the A6M3, made its appearance at the time of the Battle of Midway.
 This version had a more powerful engine and heavier armament.